UrbanLinks/Holistic-WDS-Risk/README.md

 # Overview

 This study presents a holistic assessment framework for water pipe break impacts in Vancouver, Canada.
-It assesses social, environmental, and economic vulnerabilities as a consequence of failure (COF), combining them with the probabilities of failure (POF) is evaluated by a Weibull model.
-Combining these criteria prioritizes pipe replacement and rehabilitation to mitigate the adverse impacts of infrastructure failure.
+It assesses social, environmental, and economic vulnerabilities as a consequence of failure (COF).
+Combining the COF with the probabilities of failure (POF) resulting from a Weibull model provides a holistic risk framework.
+This framework prioritizes pipe replacement and rehabilitation to mitigate the adverse impacts of infrastructure failure.

 - This repository contains the codes and data used for the research project.